zb140/chezmoi/README.md

   choice. chezmoi can retrieve secrets from [1Password](https://1password.com/), [Bitwarden](https://bitwarden.com/), [LastPass](https://lastpass.com/),
   [pass](https://www.passwordstore.org/), [Vault](https://www.vaultproject.io/),
-  your Keychain (on macOS), [GNOME Keyring](https://wiki.gnome.org/Projects/GnomeKeyring) (on Linux), or any command-line utility of your choice.
+  or any command-line utility of your choice.
 You can encrypt individual files with [gpg](https://www.gnupg.org).
 You can checkout your dotfiles repo on as many machines as you want without revealing any secrets to anyone.

 * Transparent: chezmoi includes verbose and dry run modes so you can review exactly what changes it will make to your home directory before making them.